 The sport of sailing has become very high-tech and competitive since its humble beginnings, but sailors and racers still must rely on the force of wind to propel their boats.
 There are a wide variety of sailboats, including small and large sailboats, keelboats, and multihulls.
 Sailing is not permitted for Daisies.

-While sailing for Brownies is permitted, based on small craft progression for girls sailing is not recommended for Brownies who may not have the maturity and decision-making skill that sailing requires.
+\While sailing for Brownies is permitted, carefully evaluate girls' maturity and decision-making skills, based on small craft progression for girls, and consider whether the sailboat type being used is appropriate.